shan-ali/aws-terraform/README.md

 # aws-terraform-jenkins

-Deploy Jenkins on an AWS ECS cluster using Terraform and Github Actions
+Deploy Jenkins on an AWS ECS Fargate cluster using Terraform and Github Actions

 ## Table of Contents